Learning Team Approach in Interprofessional Education (IPE)–Beyond the Departmental Borders

 Since NUHW is a comprehensive university consisted of various departments related to health, welfare and sports professions, students are expected to learn some of the characteristics of other professions as well as practical skills useful for team work to serve as a member of “QOL supporters” in the future.
 As is shown in the Fig. 1 below, the core curriculum is composed of subjects related to IPE and are cumulatively learned from the first year onwards, aiming to produce competent team workers.

 During the trial phase of IPE from 2004 to 2007, our university was the only one that conducted IPE in the district of Niigata.
-Now in 2017, three different universities around the city of Niigata have joined our IPE seminar.
-Moreover, international students from abroad, that is, from the Philippines (Angeles University Foundation and the University of Santo Thomas) and from Taiwan (National Yang-Ming University and Chun Shan Medical University), are also participating in the seminar every year.
+Last few years, four different universities around the city of Niigata join our IPE seminar.
+Moreover, international students from abroad, that is, from the Philippines (Angeles University Foundation and the University of Santo Thomas) and from Taiwan (National Yang-Ming University and Chun Shan Medical University), and from Vietnam (Hai Duong Medical Technical University) are also participating in the seminar.
 Thus, the circle of IPE is spreading widely.